julianmclain/blog/src/content/posts/005-you-dont-own-your-friends-birthdays.md

 ## Focus vs. Friendship

 I ran head-on into this dilemma thanks to COVID-19.
-Normally, I like to run my phone and laptop like a 15th century convent.
+Normally, I like to run my phone and laptop like a 15th century monestary.
 Almost all notifications are disabled, my phone uses grayscale, my desktop and lockscreen are minimally adorned, etc...
 This approach is great for productivity, but unfortunately not great for keeping in touch with friends and family.
 It's turned me into the